carlosb1/upc-aidl-19-team4/README.md

 #### Decision networks SGD + Data aug

-Here, I figured out that the data augmentation is not improving the values, the overfitting only happens a few epochs after.
+Here, I figured out that the data augmentation is not improving the values, the overfitting only happens some epochs after.

 ![decision_sara_sgd_normtrans]
 ![decision_linear_sara_sgd_normtrans]

 #### Decision networks Adam + Data aug

-Applying Adam, in this case, it was exhausting...
-I tried the same parameters with the Decision and Cosine neural networks.
-But in this case, I could find the best option for the first decision network.
+Applying Adam, in this case, was exhausting...
+I tried different hypeparameters values but the accuracy was not better.

 ![decision_sara_adam_normtrans]
 ![decision_linear_sara_adam_normtrans]